 For instructions on how to configure ArcGIS Enterprise with a CA-signed certificate, see the following topics:

 When you initially configure your ArcGIS Enterprise deployment, anytime you are challenged for your credentials, the user name and password are sent using HTTPS.
 This means your credentials sent over an internal network or the Internet are encrypted and cannot be intercepted.
-However, all other communication in your portal is sent over HTTP, which is not secure.
-To prevent the interception of any communication within the portal, it is recommended that you configure your portal and the web server hosting ArcGIS Web Adaptor to enforce HTTPS.
-If you have shortcuts or bookmarks to the portal website that use HTTP, you'll need to update these to use HTTPS.
+By default, all communication within your portal is sent using HTTPS.
+To prevent the interception of any communication, it is recommended that you configure your web server hosting ArcGIS Web Adaptor to enforce HTTPS as well.

-To learn how to enforce HTTPS for all communication in ArcGIS Enterprise, see Configure HTTPS.
+However, there may be instances in which you would like to enable both HTTP and HTTPS communication within your portal.
+To learn how to enforce HTTP and HTTPS for all communication in ArcGIS Enterprise, see Configure HTTPS.

 Disable the ArcGIS Portal Directory